Bonner Bolton Downplays Date Night With ‘DWTS’ Partner Sharna Burgess

 You can see Bonner Bolton and Sharna Burgess on Dancing With the Stars Mondays at 8 p.m.
 ET/PT on ABC.

-[Featured Image ABC Dancing With the Stars Instagram]
+[Featured Image by ABC Dancing With the Stars Instagram]